 What is even more morbid, is that the technician pictured is already within the “kill” radius for an explosive of that size.
-Fortunately, the technician in this photo did not lost his life, the bomb did not explode.
+Fortunately, the technician in this photo did not lose his life, the bomb did not explode.

 The Ammunition Technicians of the Royal Logistic Corps became highly experienced in bomb disposal, after many years of dealing with bombs planted by the Provisional Irish Republican Army (PIRA) and other groups.
 The bombs employed by the PIRA ranged from simple pipe bombs to sophisticated victim-triggered devices and infra-red switches.
 The roadside bomb was in use by PIRA from the early 1970s onwards, evolving over time with different types of explosives and triggers.
 Improvised mortars were also developed by the IRA, usually placed in static vehicles, with self-destruct mechanisms.
 During the 38-year campaign in Northern Ireland, 23 British ATO bomb disposal specialists were killed in action.